AgamArora20/AgamArora20/README.md

 ---

-### 🔹 Chemical Equipment Visualizer 🧪
+### 🔹 Chemical Equipment Visualizer (Web-Based Application) 🧪
-- Developed a visualization system for chemical equipment and processes
+- Developed a web-based application for visualizing chemical equipment and processes
-- Designed interactive representations to simplify complex chemical concepts
-- Focused on enhancing learning through graphical simulation

----

-### 🔹 Web-Based Application 🌐
-- Developed a full-stack web application with frontend and backend integration
-- Implemented responsive UI using HTML, CSS, and JavaScript
+- Built using HTML, CSS, JavaScript (Frontend) and backend logic integration
-- Built backend logic and handled data flow between client and server
-- Designed for real-world usability and smooth user interaction
+- Designed interactive UI for better understanding of chemical systems
+- Focused on simulation and visualization of chemical engineering concepts

 ---